-Such a dependence forces energy-poor countries to spend excessive amounts of money importing energy instead of funding worthwhile domestic programs.
-This dependence also forces energy-poor countries to deal with and support energy exporting countries that may not have best reputations in terms of humans rights and freedoms (ahem, Saudi Arabia and Russia).
+Such a dependence on foreign resources forces energy-poor countries to spend excessive amounts of money importing energy instead of funding worthwhile domestic programs.
+This dependence also forces energy-poor countries to deal with and support energy exporting countries that may not have the best reputations in terms of humans rights and freedoms (ahem, Saudi Arabia and Russia).

 In reality, every country around the world has enough renewable resources—collected through solar, wind or tidal—to power its energy needs entirely.
 With the private and public money we’ll see invested in renewables over the next two decades, countries around the world will one day experience a scenario where they no longer have to bleed money to energy-exporting countries.
 Instead, they will be able to spend the money saved from once importing energy on much needed public spending programs.

 Developing world joins the developed world as equals

 There’s this assumption that in order for those living in the developed world to continue leading their modern consumerist lifestyles, the developing world cannot be allowed to reach our standard of living.
 There’s just not enough resources.
 It would take the resources of four Earths to meet the needs of the nine billion people expected to share our planet by 2040.